As a 60-something female, Kate Swanson is well aware of the challenges facing women throughout their life in health, beauty, and fashion.

-What is CACI?
+What Is CACI?

 A CACI therapist uses hand-held wands to transmit microcurrents through your skin and facial muscles.

 CACI isn't the only non-surgical facelift system that works by electrical impulses, but other systems generally operate at mill amperage current, which is stronger—you'll feel your face twitching.
 You can't feel CACI's microcurrents working, but the makers claim that makes them more effective, not less, because they work at a much deeper level in the skin.

 Does CACI Work?

 Is it a facelift?
-Is it anti-ageing?
+Is it anti-aging?

-There is clinical evidence CACI works.
+There is clinical evidence that CACI works.
 A study at the University of Washington showed microcurrents can increase elastin by 45%, collagen by 10% and the number of blood vessels by 35%.
 Elastin and collagen are what keep your skin plump and firm, and good blood flow will give you a glow.